Disclaimers: Alleviate Defensiveness

 - "Can I give you my two cents on this, if that's cool with you?"

 - "My experience is not a blanket experience."

 - "Simply use my subjective opinion to your liking."

 - "I only know your side of the story, but these are just my observations from what I’ve heard from you."

 - "Again, this is not fact but just my opinion."

 When you verbalize the obvious, people are way more receptive to listening.
 Why?
-Because you’ve positioned your opinion as extending a new perspective instead imposing your opinions or will onto your listener.
+Because you’ve positioned your opinion as extending a new perspective instead imposing your opinions or will unto your listener.
 When you don't verbalize obvious statements like, "This is my opinion with limited information from one party," your listener feels like you're telling her/him what to do or feel, and that you, as a distant outsider, know more about her personal situation than she/he does.

 Why it works